embassy-rs/embassy/README.txt

 ### Critical Fix: MCXA276 Interrupt Vector Table

+Update (SVD 25.06.00, mcxa-pac a9dd33): No manual PAC edits are required anymore.
+OS_EVENT and WAKETIMER0 are present and the vector table is correct.
+The section below is kept for historical context.
 **Problem:** The OSTIMER examples crashed during interrupt handling with a hardfault (SP=0x00000000).
 Investigation revealed the OS_EVENT interrupt vector was NULL in the vector table, causing the CPU to jump to address 0 when OSTIMER interrupts fired.

 **Root Cause:** The `mcxa276-pac/src/lib.rs` file (generated from the SVD file) was missing the `WAKETIMER0` interrupt handler declaration.
 This caused the `__INTERRUPTS` array to have an off-by-one error, placing OS_EVENT at IRQ 58 instead of the correct IRQ 57 position.